 Dampness takes many forms – some more tangible than others.
 In general, it denotes stagnation and sluggishness in the body-mind.
 It’s dirty, wet, heavy, slow and lingering and can manifest on physical and mental-emotional levels.

 On a physical level, obesity or excess weight gain is one such manifestation.
-And because things that sit around too long tend to heat up, signs of heat are often present too (heartburn or feeling overheated, for instance).
+And because things that sit around too long tend to heat up, sSigns of internal imbalance may also include sensations like warmth or digestive discomfort.

 Most mainstream approaches to weight loss totally ignore the “deficiency at the root” part, instead focusing exclusively on draining the branch excess.